nexuszhan/EECS367/README.md

-This repo is a backup of UMich EECS367 projects.
+This repo is a backup of UMich EECS367 (Introdution to Autonomous Robotics) projects.
 Students from UMich should obey the Honor Code when accessing this repo.